Selecting tables and views

 To select the columns to compare in a table, click on it in the Columns in Comparison column.
 A dialog box is displayed with check boxes to include or exclude each column:

-You cannot exclude any columns that are used for the comparison key (indicated by).
+You cannot exclude any columns that are used for the comparison key.

-A warning symbol columns you are comparing cannot be mapped.
-This occurs if those columns have:is shown when
+A warning symbolis shown when columns you are comparing cannot be mapped.
+This occurs if those columns have:

 - column names that do not match